We need help paying for the new server! If you'd like to lend a hand, toss a few bucks our way:

-Our map of urban edibles is not the first of its kind, but we aspire to be the most comprehensive, bringing together the maps of foragers from all across the internet.
-We are also including edible species found in municipal tree inventories - databases of street (and sometimes private) trees used by cities, universities, and other institutions to manage the urban forest.
-This already amounts to 721 different types of edibles (most, but not all, are plant species) distributed over 607,579 locations.
+Our map of urban edibles is not the first of its kind, but we aspire to be the world's most comprehensive.
+While our users explore, edit, and add locations of their own, we comb the internet for any pre-existing knowledge, hoping to unite the mapping efforts of foragers, foresters, and freegans everywhere.
+The imported datasets range from small neighborhood foraging maps to vast professionally-compiled tree inventories.
+This so far amounts to 745 different types of edibles (most, but not all, are plant species) distributed over 610,595 locations.
 Beyond the cultivated and commonplace to the exotic flavors of foreign plants and the long-forgotten culinary uses of native plants, foraging in your neighborhood is a journey through time and across cultures.

 Join us in celebrating the local and edible!
 The map is open for anyone to edit, the entire database can be downloaded with just one click, and our code is open-source.
 If you pick more than you can use or are overwhelmed by the bumper crop from your private trees, we encourage you to donate the surplus produce to charity or your neighbors with the help of local food redistribution programs.